Single particle fluctuations dominate the long-time dynamic susceptibility in glass-forming liquids

 As the relaxation time of a fragile glass former increases in the vicinity of the glass transition, {\em dynamical heterogeneity\/} emerges, i.e. the relaxation becomes much slower or much faster in some regions than in others~\cite{Ediger2000,Angell2000,Berthier2011a}.
 The typical distance over which the local relaxation is correlated increases as the glass transition is approached, which, together with other evidence~\cite{Ediger2000,Angell2000,Berthier2011a}, suggests that glassy dynamics is a collective phenomenon~\cite{Berthier2011}.
-One of the most common approaches to study those correlations is to define a local overlap function $w(\Delta \vec{r})$ that probes whether a particle displacement $\Delta \vec{r}$ has gone beyond a typical vibrational amplitude; and to compute the four-point structure factor $S_4(\vec{q},t)$, which is the Fourier transform of the spatial correlator of $w$~\cite{Dasgupta1991,Lacevic2003,Berthier2011}.
+One of the most common approaches to study those correlations is to compute the four-point structure factor $S_4(\vec{q},t)$, which is the Fourier transformed spatial correlator of the individual particle overlap $w$~\cite{Dasgupta1991,Lacevic2003,Berthier2011}.
 The dynamic susceptibility $\chi_4(t) \equiv \lim_{q\rightarrow 0} S_4(\vec{q},t)$~\cite{Lacevic2003,Toninelli2005,Parsaeian2008,Flenner2011,Berthier2011} gives a measure of the overall strength of the fluctuations, and its maximum value is sometimes interpreted as being proportional to the typical number of particles in a correlated region~\cite{Berthier2011}.
 Additionally, a dynamic correlation length $\xi_4(t)$ can be defined by the expansion $S_4(\vec{q},t) = \chi_4(t) [1 - \xi_4^2(t) q^2 + {\mathcal O}(q^4)]$, valid for small but nonzero $q$~\cite{Lacevic2003,Toninelli2005,Parsaeian2008,Flenner2011}.

-The behavior of the dynamic correlation length $\xi_4(t)$ in glass-forming liquids for times $t > \tau_{\alpha}$ has been controversial.
-In one study~\cite{Lacevic2003}, it was found that the time dependence of the dynamic correlation length roughly follows that of the dynamic susceptibility.
-Other studies, in a variety of glass-forming models, have found monotonous increasing growth of the dynamic correlation length as time increases~\cite{Toninelli2005}, possibly with a plateau~\cite{Doliwa2000,Rotman2010} starting at a time longer than both $\tau_{\alpha}$ and the time when $\chi_4$ reaches its peak.
-Monotonous growth of the dynamic correlation length with time difference was also found in aging glassy systems~\cite{Parsaeian2008,Parsaeian2008a}.